La flor de la canela

 Since then, the song has become an unofficial anthem for Lima, the capital of Peru.

 Other versions

 Notable covers

 In 2013, Peruvian singer-songwriter Gian Marco recorded a cover which served as the lead single for his album Versiones.
-His version helped the album be cerfied gold in Perú and became nominated for the Latin Grammy Award for Album of the Year.
+His version helped the album be certified gold in Perú and became nominated for the Latin Grammy Award for Album of the Year.
 Gian Marco performed the song at the Latin Grammy Awards that year.

 In 2016, Panamanian singer Rubén Blades released a salsa version of the song for the album A Chabuca.
 The following year, his version received a nomination for the Latin Grammy Award for Record of the Year.